Apptainer: Containers for Performance-Intensive Computing

-"Containers changed the landscape in enterprise, cloud, and hyperscale but generally were not compatible with the traditional architecture of HPC.
-Researchers and scientists however learned of the immense value that containers can enable in their science, and I created Singularity to help drive science.
-Recently, I moved Singularity to the Linux Foundation to ensure that will always remain freely available to the community and renamed it to Apptainer."
+"Containers changed the landscape in enterprise, cloud, and hyperscale, but generally were not compatible with the traditional architecture of HPC.
+Researchers and scientists, however, understood the immense value that containers can enable in their science, so I created Singularity to help them.
+More recently, I moved Singularity to the Linux Foundation and renamed it to Apptainer to ensure that the project will always remain freely available to everywhere in the community."

-— Gregory Kurtzer, CEO of CIQ and Creator of Singularity (now Apptainer)
+— Gregory Kurtzer, CEO of CIQ and Creator of Singularity and Apptainer

 Market-leading containers for HPC

 Apptainer (and Singularity) run on the majority of HPC systems worldwide and facilitate new and innovative HPC use cases.
 Apptainer containers are packaged as single files, making them easy to share and distribute across different HPC environments.
 This simplifies collaboration and ensures consistent results.

 100% open source